aabbtree77/esp32-vpn/README.md

   Type "help()" for more information.
   >>>
   ```
-- **Too little RAM.** ESP12 has a pathetic amount of RAM, but ESP32 is no cake either.
+- **Too little RAM.** ESP12 has a pathetic amount of RAM and is a [disaster](https://github.com/espressif/esp-rainmaker/issues/8), but ESP32 is no cake either.
 Importing the font arial35 from Peter Hinch's ssd1306 lib along with freesans20
   is still possible when running the DHT measurement with the display without the networking stack.
 Adding the async networking and the MQTT libs exposes an
   insufficient RAM: